textbook/textbook.github.io/content/development/js-tdd-api.md

 1. Refactor the components (`Form`, `Opponent`, `Outcome`- don't include `App`) into a new directory `src/components/` and the services (`randomUserService` plus `api`, `rpsService`) into another directory `src/services/`.
 Did the tests make this easier?
 Harder?

-1. Find another free API (see e.g. https://apilist.fun/) and test-drive some kind of UI for it.
+1. Find another free API (see e.g. [https://apilist.fun/][api list]) and test-drive some kind of UI for it.
 Include tests that use the real API as well as those that provide test doubles at various levels.

 1. If you've implemented additional weapons (e.g. Rock Paper Scissors Lizard Spock) in the previous implementations, extend the UI to support them.
 If not, maybe now's the time!